 Depressed envy occurs when someone else’s success makes you feel worse about yourself or worse about your life.
 You feel diminished, lost, defeated, even humiliated.
 You take their success personally—it reflects on you.
 Hostile envy occurs when you feel angry and want the other person to fail in some way.
 You might criticize their success or their personal qualities, claim their success was undeserving, or claim that they manipulated their way into their position.
 Hostile envy is filled with resentment, the desire to get back at the person, and often the desire to undermine the person.
 Of course, this is known as Schadenfreude.
 And everyone can identify with this feeling at times.

 Author Anne Lamott, despite being highly prolific and successful by writerly types of standards, suffers from this common envy-often-called-jealousy issue.
-A key difference between her and many others, though, is that she’s been freely admitting it for years, including in her decades-old and most popular nonfiction book Bird By Bird:
+A key difference between her and many others, though, is that she’s been freely admitting artistic envy for years, including in her decades-old and most popular nonfiction book Bird By Bird:

 Jealousy is such a direct attack on whatever measure of confidence you’ve been able to muster.
 But if you continue to write, you are probably going to have to deal with it, because some wonderful, dazzling successes are going to happen for some of the most awful, angry, undeserving writers you know—people who are, in other words, not you.